hiroaki/leaflet-partially-editable-polyline/README.md

 editor.addTo(map);
 ```

-The polyline itself remains a normal Leaflet layer.
-Editing can be started explicitly:
+The polyline itself remains a Leaflet layer.
+The library does not start editing by itself; the application decides when editing starts.
+Editing can be started explicitly, once the polyline has been added to a map:

 ```js
 editor.startEditing(latlng);
 ```

-or by responding to a polyline click:
+or by responding to a polyline click (the library does not register a click handler on its own):

 ```js
 editor.on("click", (event) => {